Skip to content

 • Key facts/messages: (content provided by AIHW): Key data facts and research findings relevant to the measure

-• Why is it important? (content provided by NIAA and AIHW) This section includes explanation of the key issues that the measure addresses and their impact on Indigenous Australians.
+• Why is it important? (content provided by NIAA and AIHW) This section includes explanation of the key issues that the measure addresses and their impact on First Nations people.
 The section may refer to specific objectives in national policy and practice and may also discuss limitations of the indicators included in the measure.

 • Findings